BankkRoll/repo2pdf/README.md

 4. Submit a pull request from your branch to the main repo2pdf repository.

 In your pull request, please provide a clear description of the changes you've made.
 We appreciate contributions that adhere to our coding conventions and are consistent with the existing codebase - it helps us maintain the quality of the project and makes the review process more efficient.

-Here are some feature ideas and improvements that could be implemented in repo2pdf to enhance its functionality and user experience:

-- **Table of Contents Generation:** Auto-generate sections based on directories and subsections based on files.
-- **Customizable Themes:** Enable customizations for fonts, colors, and layout of the generated PDF.
-- **Interactive Progress Bar:** Show a real-time progress bar in the terminal during the conversion process.
-- **Support for Private Repositories:** Implement OAuth2 GitHub authentication for private repositories.
-- **Enhanced Error Handling:** Provide clear error messages when a repository cannot be cloned.
-- **Conversion Options Presets:** Define presets like 'minimalist': no line numbers, no highlighting, 'full-featured': line numbers, syntax highlighting.
-- **Support for Additional VCS:** Extend support for other version control systems like GitLab, Bitbucket, and others.
-- **Support for Non-Git Repositories:** Add support for other version control systems such as Mercurial or SVN.
-- **Client-Side Web Application:** Develop a user-friendly web application for converting repositories and customizing settings.
-- **Text Compression:** Use font subsetting and compression techniques to reduce the size of the generated PDF.

-Feel free to contribute to the project by implementing any of these ideas or suggesting new ones!

 ---